tmdb_search_tv

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (search) and resource (TV shows) on TMDB.
-However, it does not differentiate from sibling tools like tmdb_search_movies or tmdb_popular_tv, leaving ambiguity about which tool to use.
+The description clearly states the tool searches for TV shows on TMDB, with a specific verb and resource.
+However, it does not differentiate itself from sibling tools like tmdb_popular_tv or tmdb_tv.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.